Rays Hill Tunnel

-Rays Hill Tunnel is one of three original Pennsylvania Turnpike tunnels that were abandoned (this one in 1968) after two massive realignment projects.
-The others included the Sideling Hill Tunnel, and farther west, the Laurel Hill Tunnel.
+Rays Hill Tunnel is an abandoned tunnel, formerly part of the Pennsylvania Turnpike.

 Rays Hill Tunnel is 3532 ft long.
 It was the shortest of the seven original tunnels on Pennsylvania Turnpike.
 Due to its short length, its ventilation fans were installed only at its western portal.
 Its eastern portal is the only one of the 14 tunnel portals on the original turnpike that has no ventilation fan housing.
 This difference could be seen by westbound traffic on the Turnpike.

 The tunnel connects Bedford and Fulton Counties in South Central Pennsylvania.